Theodor Dalenson: Business career

 Theodor has been involved in a number of public companies listed on the Nasdaq OMX stock exchange.

-He started his business career as an advisor and associate of Frontiers International in 1983, and is still involved with the firm after 35 years.
+He started his business career as an advisor and associate of Frontiers International in 1983 and is still involved with the firm after 35 years.
 After a period of advising corporations on strategic planning both in the U.S. through William Kent International and through Mellanfonden, the government fund in Sweden, Theodor started AB Novestra in 1997, an investment firm which became a public company in 2000 on Stockholm stock exchange with Theodor Dalenson as chairman of the board.
-Novestra was an investor in E-trade Nordic, Framfab, Bredbandsbolaget and QBranch among other first wave internet companies in the Nordics.
+Novestra was an investor in E-trade Nordic, Framfab, Bredbandsbolaget, and QBranch, among other first-wave internet companies in the Nordics.

-Through Nove Capital Management he helped restructure and sell public Swedish companies such as Klippan AB, Pergo AB, Scribona AB and Carl Lamm AB.
+Through Nove Capital Management, he helped restructure and sell public Swedish companies such as Klippan AB, Pergo AB, Scribona AB, and Carl Lamm AB.
 He served as chairman of most of the entities he was involved in.
-Since 2016 he has focused his private investment company Novecap Partners and has also remained largest shareholder and chairman of The Shirt Factory AB.
+Since 2016, he has focused on his private investment company, Novecap Partners.